mdatz/ghola/README.md

 </div>

-<p align="center">Ghola is an open-source chatbot profile manager that lets you create and manage different personas and engage in conversation with them.
-It's a powerful tool that lets you explore new and creative ways to communicate and express yourself.</p>
+<p align="center"><i>Ghola is an open-source chatbot profile manager that lets you create and manage different personas and engage in conversation with them.
+It's a powerful tool that lets you explore new and creative ways to communicate and express yourself.</i></p>
 <br/><br/>

 Want to see Ghola in action?
 Check out our website at [ghola.ai](https://ghola.ai) and start creating your own chatbot personas today!